mikhaillav/gm0/source/docs/awards/award-types.rst

 **Broaden Your Definition of "Recruitment."** Reach isn't just for students.
 Actively recruit:

-- New Mentors: Reach out to parent professional networks, local tech companies, and retiree engineering groups.
+- New Mentors: Reach out to parents' professional networks, local tech companies, and retiree engineering groups.
 - New Volunteers: Promote judge, referee, and field reset volunteer opportunities at your outreach events.
 - New Coaches: Help interested parents or teachers understand the commitment and guide them through starting a new FLL team.

-**Make Your Outreach a "Gateway Drug" to FIRST.** At public events (fairs, demos), don't just show a cool robot.
+**Make your outreach the "first step" into FIRST.
+At public events, don't just display a cool robot—actively engage your audience and show them how to begin their own journey.

 - Have a simple, hands-on activity (e.g., drive a past season's robot, build a simple LEGO mechanism).
 - Have clear, take-home information on how to start or join a team.